arunj4144/gsheet-automation/README.md

+Basically, these codes runs around a particular sheet, if you want to use it, alter the sheets name as per the requierment

 # gsheet-automation
 This project is used to send automatic emails with the data from a Google Sheet when a specific column in the corresponding sheet is updated
 Detailed Expalnation